bobril/bbcore/README.md

 # bbcore

-Rewrite of bobril-build to .Net Core.
+Rewrite of bobril-build to .Net.
 Mainly for speed reasons.
 It now replaced original JS version.

 # How to start